 File System Requirements

-The application requires the NTFS file system, instead of FAT32, because FAT32 is limited in size per file to 4 GB, while the application supports downloading files up to 32 GB.
+The application requires the NTFS file system instead of FAT32, because FAT32 is limited in file size to 4 GB, while the application supports downloading files up to 32 GB.

 Specifications